Preschool

 patterns.

-Description: Teachers place
+Description: Teachers

-to cut them out.
-With the leftover brown paper, make two barrels one
+Next, ask the children to cut them out.
+With the leftover brown paper,

-each side of the tree.
-Place the leaves and flowers in the
+make two barrels one for each side of the tree.
+Place the leaves and

 The title I chose for my board is Our